-In this post, you’re going to learn how content aggregators work from a business perspective.
+In this post, you’re going to learn how online content aggregators work from a business perspective.
 You’re going to learn about some of the time and money expenses that go into creating a content aggregator website, and then how those website owners make money to recoup their investment and, eventually, make a profit!

 Let’s dig in and demystify the world of content aggregators!